andreskarjus/cultural_advection_TartuCE/README.md

+# "Selection above the baseline: quantifying the advection effect in four domains of cumulative culture"

-- Scripts to replicate the analyses presented at the [Applications in Cultural Evolution](https://cultevol.ut.ee/) conference, June 5-8, Tartu, Estonia, as:
+- Scripts to replicate the analyses presented at the [Applications in Cultural Evolution](https://cultevol.ut.ee/) conference, June 5-8, Tartu, Estonia.
-- Andres Karjus, "Selection above the baseline: quantifying the advection effect in four domains of cumulative culture"
-- All the scripts are in R. You'll need a bunch of packages; here's a handy command to install them:
+- All the scripts are in R. You'll need a bunch of packages; sourcing the functions file will attempt to install the missing ones; alternatively, run this before running any scripts:
 `install.packages(c("visNetwork", "igraph", "XML", "magrittr", "plotly", "crosstalk", "parallel", "fastmatch", "text2vec", "grr", "Matrix", "compiler"))`
+- See the slides https://andreskarjus.github.io/cultevol_tartu_slides for more information.
-- Refer to the links in https://andreskarjus.github.io/cultevol_tartu_slides or within the scripts for the places to download the datasets (or the handy unofficial dumps).
+- Check the scripts for the places to download the datasets (or the handy unofficial dumps).
+- Code to apply the advection model to language data (the Corpus of Historical American English in particular) is available here: https://github.com/andreskarjus/topical_cultural_advection_model

-- If you make use of these scripts, please cite the following paper which defines and describes the model: Andres Karjus, Richard A. Blythe, Simon Kirby, Kenny Smith, 2018.
-Quantifying the dynamics of topical fluctuations in language. arXiv preprint. https://arxiv.org/abs/1806.00699. bib:
+- If you make use of these scripts, please cite the following paper which defines and describes the model: _Andres Karjus, Richard A. Blythe, Simon Kirby, Kenny Smith, 2018.
+Quantifying the dynamics of topical fluctuations in language. arXiv preprint. https://arxiv.org/abs/1806.00699_. bib:
 ```
 @ARTICLE{karjus_quantifying_2018,
   author = {{Karjus}, A. and {Blythe}, R.~A. and {Kirby}, S. and {Smith}, K.},